Twitter Wall

 Fine art disciplinary knowledge and skills are built on year on year.
 Children build up their skills of drawing, painting and working with 3D media and use these to produce pieces of work linked to the curriculum taught within the term.
 In our Early Years' classrooms, children begin to explore mark making with a variety of tools and medium, building up to learning how to manipulate marks through pressure and movement.
 This knowledge is deepened and developed through the subsequent Key Stages where children explore line, pattern tone and texture.

 Design and technology skills and knowledge are built on throughout the primary age in the areas of construction of products, textiles and food technology.
-Our youngest children explore skills show as how to attach materials together using everyday objects and this is built on in later years with children investigating permanent and semi permanent joins.
+Our youngest children explore skills such as how to attach materials together using everyday objects and this is built on in later years with children investigating permanent and semi-permanent joins.
 Throughout our design and technology lessons we are teaching the children:

 Our geography curriculum develops the children's curiosity and fascination about the world and its people.
 As the children progress through the curriculum they will deepen their understanding of the diverse nature of the planet in both the physical processes and the communities that exist on it.
 Locational and place knowledge is built upon from our earliest years, where the children learn about their local area, and then this knowledge is broadened and deepened to look at each of the continents in more detail.
 Developing geographical skills and field work is also a focus within our geography lessons.

 Historical themes are explored as the children progress through the curriculum.
-For example in Year 1 children explore the local history of Oxfordshire and the importance Brunel's Great Western Railway has had on the town town, and in Year 4, the children learn about the effects of power through settlers and invaders.
+For example in Year 1 children explore the local history and its importance for the local community, and in Year 4, the children learn about the effects of power through settlers and invaders.
 The curriculum builds on historical skills and knowledge such as how the past has contributed to our life in the UK and the wider world.
 Throughout the Key Stages children also learn how to interpret sources and decide on their reliability.

-Science pervades our STEAM curriculum and is the golden thread that runs through every term.
-When working towards our STEAM challenges, the children, individually or as a whole class, will be working scientifically.
-That is to say, they will be making observations, generalisations, researching, planning, testing and evaluating.
-Science knowledge and skills are built on and deepened throughout the Key Stages through a cohesive and connective curriculum.
+Science pervades our curriculum and as a golden thread that runs throughout all learning.
+When working towards our project outcomes, the children, individually or as a whole class, will be working scientifically.
+That is to say, they will be making observations, generalising, researching, planning, testing and evaluating.
+Science knowledge and skills are built on and deepened throughout the Key Stages through a cohesive and connected curriculum.
 Enquiry skills and approaches are explicitly taught to the children to help them question the world around them and how to find the answers to these questions.

-For each of the disciplines, we have a detailed progression documents of skills and knowledge from Nursery to Year 6.
-Below are some examples of progression maps.
+For each of the disciplines, we have a detailed progression documents of skills and knowledge from Nursery to Year 6

 Documents